 In April 2017, continuing with the theme “Modern Greek Language Education in the US”, AATMG organized the second in the series of seminars for language educators in the Bay Area.
 The topic was “Identifying and Advancing Proficiency Levels in the Greek Language Classroom” and the seminar was held at Stanford University.
 Participants had the opportunity to work together and address questions related to identifying proficiency levels and assessment tools within the US and the European Frameworks.
 The April 2017 seminar was dedicated to Elpida Bairaktari Panos, AATMG Board Member and Academic Coordinator, who lost her battle to complications from Lymphoma on March 6, 2017.

 Elpida Bairaktari Panos received her BA degree from the Aristoteleion University of Thessaloniki; MA from the University of Reading, Great Britain; and Ed.M. from Columbia University.
 She completed her Doctoral coursework in Theoretical Linguistics at the University of Maryland.
-She has published and lectured in the linguistics field and her pioneering work in applied linguistics has enriched the linguistics curricula of many schools in the U.S. and abroad.
+She published and lectured in the linguistics field and her pioneering work in applied linguistics enriched the linguistics curricula of many schools in the U.S. and abroad.
 During the past 10 years she taught at the Odyssey Charter School in Wilmington, Delaware.
 She served on the AATMG Board with enthusiasm and professionalism.
-Elpida set a high standard in teaching for all language educators and lived her life with focus in nurturing ideas and practicing her craft with love and dedication.
+Elpida set a high standard in teaching for all language educators and lived her life with focus on nurturing ideas and practicing her craft with love and dedication.